 Trezor is one of the most outstanding wallet solutions available on the market, both user-friendly and secure.
 The wallet price is also competitive, meaning that this device will suit most budgets and many people.

-Since it was launched seven years ago, Trezor has continued to dominate the hardware wallet market.
+Since it was launched, Trezor has continued to dominate the hardware wallet market.
 This is thanks to a dedicated team that is continuously working on improving the wallet through additional features and functionalities.
 It is definitely the wallet of choice for users who love to secure their crypto assets from bad actors without ever having to worry about them being stolen.